 Under HSC section 42402, et seq. the penalties for strict liability violations of the Consumer Product Regulations are a maximum of \$1,000 per day of violation, with each day being a separate violation.
-In cases like this, involving unintentional first time violations of the Consumer Products Regulations where the violator cooperates with the investigation.
-ARB has sought and obtained penalties of approximately \$17,000 per ton of excess emissions of VOCs attributable to the violation.
+In cases like this involving unintentional first time violations of the Consumer Products Regulations where the violator cooperates with the investigation, the ARB has sought and obtained penalties of approximately \$17,000 per ton of excess emissions of VOCs attributable to the violation.
 This represents an average cost to retire a ton of VOC emission credits and reformulate a product to comply with the Consumer Product Regulations.
-In this case the total penalty is \$3,000 and there were 0.29 tons of excess VOC attributable to the violation.
-This represents a penalty of approximately \$10,344 per ton of excess emissions.
-The penalty in this case was reduced because Radiator Specialty Company made diligent efforts to comply, cooperated with the investigation, and mitigated emissions through surplus emission reduction credits generated under an Alternative Control Plan.
-Penalties in future cases might be smaller or larger on a per ton basis.
+In this case the total penalty is \$36,000.00 and there were 1.5 tons of excess VOC attributable to the violation.
+In addition, the ARB has in other similar cases sought and obtained further penalties for procedural violations.
+The final penalty amounted to \$17,000 per ton of excess VOC emission plus additional penalties for the product dating procedural violations and investigative costs.
+Penalties in future cases might be higher or larger on a per unit basis.